Our fabrics - Natural fabrics, ethically sourced

 Due to the smooth structure of the tencel fibre, it feels particularly soft against the skin, is lightweight and breathable.
 Tencel is exceptionally durable, shrink resistant and easy to care for.

-Bamboo is a highly sustainable resource that is naturally pest resistant, and requires very little water to grow.
+Bamboo fabric is a natural textile made from the pulp of the bamboo grass.
+It is a highly sustainable resource that is naturally pest resistant, and requires very little water to grow.
 Bamboo absorbs more carbon dioxide from the air than cotton or timber, and releases more oxygen into the environment, improving air quality.
 Bamboo grows more rapidly than trees – once established a crop can be harvested yearly and will regenerate one and a half times its previous size.

 This ecofriendly fibre is not only supremely soft to the touch, but is also hypoallergenic.
 Bamboo is breathable and very absorbent, which helps to regulate body temperature.